 - Easily trained

 Great Danes are considered among the “working dog” group, which means they were bred to complete a job – in this case guarding, which the Great Dane is still happy to do!
-With this, comes a very strong dog.
-The best way to psychically describe a Great Dane is “powerful giant.”
+With this task comes a very strong dog.
+The best way to physically describe a Great Dane is “powerful giant.”
 Standing at about 32 inches, these pups are hard to miss in a crowd.
 They easily tower over most dogs and can be taller than most humans if standing on their hind legs.
 Their weight falls anywhere between 110 to 175 pounds, and they have a life expectancy of 7-10 years.
-The Great Dane’s coat can come in a variety of colors, such as Black, Fawn, Silver, Brindle, Merle and Mantle.
-Although they shed frequently, this breed has a fairly low maintenance coat and only requires grooming about once a month.

 The Great Dane is a relatively healthy breed, but there are a few conditions that can seriously affect these dogs – which is why responsible breeding is so important.
 Bloat, or gastric dilatation-volvulus (GDV), is the number-one killer of Great Danes.
 Many breeders and owners consider a surgery called a prophylactic gastropexy that can help prevent some of the more serious aspects of GDV.
 We recommend asking your breeder about this before making a decision to bring your puppy home.
 Other health issues that can affect the breed include eye and cardiac diseases, hypothyroidism and autoimmune thyroiditis, and hip dysplasia.